 - Madres Unidas – a 36-unit scattered-site development of two- and three-bedroom units

-LUCHA is currently constructing Tierra Linda, a 45-unit, scattered-site, affordable housing development which is built to green standards and enriched by a Community Health Action Plan formed in partnership with Enterprise Community Partners.
+- Tierra Linda – a 45-unit, scattered-site, affordable housing development currently under construction, built to green standards and enriched by a Community Health Action Plan formed in partnership with Enterprise Community Partners.

 - Advocate (LUCHA Law Project and community organizing)